elizaolariu/nimble/packages/nimble-components/src/drawer/drawer.spec.md

 - The page beneath the drawer cannot be interacted with or focused in any way.
 - The drawer will automatically focus an element within the drawer when it is opened.
 - The drawer can be configured to prevent dismissing through non-programatic means (i.e. it does not dismiss when the user presses `Esc`).
+- The drawer will animate into and out of the page.

 ### Risks and Challenges

-*Notable risks or challenges associated with implementing the component.
-Would we need to make any breaking changes in order to achieve this component's goals?*
+*None identified*

 ### Prior Art/Examples

 Today the `nimble-drawer` is used within SLE for the navgiation pane, which has a pinned & non-pinned modes.
 It is also used today for a number of configuration slide-outs within SLE.

 The `nimble-drawer` will no longer be used for the navigation pane.
+A separate component will be created within systemlink-lib-angular for the navigation pane because it does not follow the same UX rules as we need for all other drawers in the product.

 ---